kiwicom/orbit/.github/contributing.md

 ## Commit History

-We are using merges in this project without squashing.
-Please pay attention that your commits make sense and aren't broken up into illogical chunks.
-Please squash WIP commits, or adjust them so that it is clear what their purpose was.
+We are using merges with squashing commits.

 #### Bad: